-Revised proposal as a result of October comments:
+Revised proposal as a result of October comment and incorporating note:

-(1) The physical custody of the keys needed to access the contents of thefor accessing stored, full table game drop boxes contents shall require the physical involvement of persons from at least two threeseparate departments. with the exception of the count team.
+(2) The physical custody of the keys needed to access the contents of the for accessing stored, full table game drop boxes contents shall require the physical involvement of persons from at least two separate departments. with the exception of the count team.
 Note: The key custodian checking out keys constitutes physical involvement.

-(2) (1) Access to the table game drop box contents keys at other than scheduled count times shall require the involvement of at least three persons from separate departments, including management.
+(2) Access to the table game drop box contents keys at other than scheduled count times shall require the involvement of at least three persons from separate departments, including management.
 The reason for access shall be documented with the signatures of all participants and observers.
 Two employees from separate departments are required to accompany the table game drop box contents key from the time the keys are issued until the time the keys are returned.
 The key custodian issuing keys constitutes physical involvement.
 A computerized key security system functions as the key custodian.